storm-software/stormstack/README.md

 # License

-This project is licensed under the **BSD-2-Clause license**.
+This project is licensed under the **Apache License 2.0**.
 Feel free to edit and distribute this template as you like.

 See [LICENSE](LICENSE) for more information.